 All amounts in US$ unless otherwise noted.

-Energy — Maritime
+Energy — Maritime TEEKAY IS A-OK Investment recommendation

 We are initiating coverage of Teekay LNG Partners (TGP) with a BUY

 rating and a $46 price target.
 Teekay’s strategy of growing organically

 primarily through joint ventures with vessels fixed to long-term

 contracts is ideally suited to the nature of the LNG business.
 Investment highlights